 Ben has considerable experience of fraud cases including, most recently, frauds committed by company directors, courier frauds, VAT fraud, identity thefts, benefit frauds, and frauds in breach of trust more generally.
 He is a specialist Grade 4 Proceeds of Crime prosecutor and a specialist Grade 3 Fraud prosecutor.

-Examples of cases include successfully prosecuting 9 defendants, one of whom worked inside a bank.
-The fraud involved targeting deceased customers’ bank accounts and then laundering the proceeds.
-He has also successfully prosecuted a 9 defendant courier fraud case involving the targeting of elderly victims across a wide geographical area and a former special constable for stealing her mother’s pension in a case involving sophisticated attempts to frustrate the investigation giving rise to further offences.
-Ben prosecuted these cases without a leader.
+Examples of cases include successfully prosecuting trials in: a fraud targeting deceased customers’ bank accounts and then laundering the proceeds - 9 defendants were successfully prosecuted, one of whom worked inside the bank; a 9 defendant courier fraud case targeting elderly victims across multiple force areas; a former special constable for stealing her mother’s pension in a case involving sophisticated attempts to frustrate the investigation giving rise to further offences.

 Ben also has extensive experience of benefit fraud cases.
 As well as appearing for the defence and prosecution in benefit claimant cases, he has also successfully prosecuted larger conspiracies.
 That work has often been high-profile, for example, cases involving a local politician and a defendant who received disability benefits whilst working as a stage-actor.